Atlas975/Notes/Databases/Database_indexing.md

 ___
 # Database indexing
 - A technique used to improve the performance of [[Database_systems|database]] through  [[Database_storage#Secondary Files|secondary files]] whose values use ordered indexes, allows for faster data access through [[Binary_search|binary search]]
 - Indexing creates a separate data structure that organises data , this secondary structure can be searched during a query for reading/writing.
-Associated [[SQL_language|SQL]]:
+Associated [[SQL_language|SQL]] for creating an index:

 ```sql
 CREATE INDEX index_name ON table_name (column_name);
 ```

-- Using secondary files incurs an additional cost to **write performance** for better **read performance**, database structures with no indexes at all are called **heaps** in which new values are inserted wherever there is free space ([[File_systems#File organisation|unordered files ]])
+- Using secondary files incurs an additional cost to **write performance** for better **read performance**
 - The index file itself is ordered and consists of fixed length records (AKA the [[Database_keys#Primary key|Primary key]]) with an additional field that points to physical disk blocks

 ![[Pasted image 20230411192357.png|300|300]]